-Existing and Proposed Floor Plans
+Existing Floor Plans

-Required for all applications proposing new buildings.
+Required for all applications proposing alterations/extensions to buildings including demolition.
 Plans shall (where applicable):

-- a. be drawn to an appropriate metric scale for example, 1:50 or 1:100. - b. show clearly the proposed works in relation to what is already there and the height of buildings above ground level - c. clearly show the relationship between buildings, highlighting any structures to be demolished - d. where existing buildings or walls are to be demolished these should be clearly shown - e. for change of use applications (where internal alterations are proposed must show existing and proposed layout of rooms - f. show existing and proposed floor plans in the same orientation and scale - g. include individual drawing numbers, and where applicable revision numbers - h. include a scale bar
+- a. be drawn to an appropriate metric scale for example, 1:50 or 1:100, annotated accordingly and include paper size (e.g.: 1:50 paper size A3).
+Alternatively, be drawn with the appropriate scale bar shown - b. show clearly what is there and the height of buildings above ground level - c. clearly show the relationship between buildings, highlighting any structures to be demolished - d. where existing buildings or walls are to be demolished these should be clearly shown - e. for change of use applications (where internal alterations are proposed must show layout of rooms) - f. show existing floor plans in the same orientation and scale as proposed floor plans - g. include individual drawing numbers, and where applicable revision numbers